MonOfLetters/Analogue-Palettes/README.md

 These are the Analogue Pocket color palettes that are accesible when you play a physical cart on the system.
 There was not an option to use these when playing on a Gameboy Core.
 I created these to use on the cores.
 These include the Mint, Blue, Green, and Purple color palettes available on the system.

+The Blue, and Green palettes have more than 4 colors but the cores do not support .pal files yet.
+The .gbp palette files only use 4 colors.
+The .pal files are a format specific to the Analogue Pocket, and are currently only supported on real cartridges, no cores have added support.
+Once the cores do you will see the extra colors the same as you do on a physical cart.

 To add these to your Analogue Pocket just grab the .gbp files that you want and add them to the folder: Assets/gb/common/Palettes on your Analogue Pocket's SD card.
 You can updload the .pal file to a palette editing application such as https://simplepalettemaker.streamlit.app/ to edit the palettes to whatever you want!